sdpython/sdpython.github.io/doc/experimental-experiment/dev/_sources/auto_examples/plot_onnxscript_102.rst

     /home/xadupre/github/onnxscript/onnxscript/converter.py:820: FutureWarning: 'onnxscript.values.Op.param_schemas' is deprecated in version 0.1 and will be removed in the future.
 Please use '.op_signature' instead. param_schemas = callee.param_schemas()
-    'do_this' is not a known op in 'm_opset.ml' 'do_that' is not a known op in 'm_opset.ml'